marykhodaparast/codehacking/readme.md

 4. laravel.com via laravel installer
 5. uploading project into cpanel
 6. go to nano .env and change app_debug to false and mode to production

+16. 38-311:
+first search laravel 5.3 to 5.4 in google to see instructions do changes
+ Updating Dependencies
+ Update your laravel/framework dependency to 5.4.* in your composer.json file.
+In addition, you should update your phpunit/phpunit dependency to ~5.7.

+ Removing Compiled Services File
+ If it exists, you may delete the bootstrap/cache/compiled.php file.
+It is no longer used by the framework. and then composer update and then php artisan --version should be 5.4 then php artisan view:clear then php artisan route:clear